 Are you asking how to repair wood rot in walls, crawl spaces, and foundations?
 The answer is to rely on an expert from JES to give you a thorough fix to your wood rotting problems.

-Wood Rot FAQ
+All About Wood Rot

 Especially if you can’t see the rotting sections in your crawl space or foundation, it’s common to have a lot of questions regarding a rotted floor joist.
 How to fix a rotted wood floor?
 How to replace a rotten floor joist in a crawl space?
 Here are the answers.

 Before you can learn how to repair wood rot in walls, you should understand how to discover wood rot in the first place.
-This is especially important if you don’t frequently visit your crawl space, because you need to know when to contact a JES expert for more information.
+This is especially important if you don’t frequently visit your crawl space because you need to know when to contact a JES expert for more information.

 If you’re trying to discover wood rot in your home, keep an eye out for these potential signs you’ll see around your home.